dsoprea/GDriveFS/README.txt

 > Limited caching.
 > Cleanup thread to manage cleanup of aged cache items.
-> Continual monitoring of changes to fiel-structure via "changes" functionality of API.
+> Thread for monitoring changes via "changes" functionality of API.
-> Complete stat() implementation (or as much as allowed by API, which should be close to complete).
+> Complete stat() implementation.

 Also, a design choice of other implementations is to make the user get API keys for Google Drive.
 This is a moronic choice.
 Our implementation is built against